Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Methodology

 \subsection{Optimization}

-The loss function of the network is composed of two parts, including the embedding loss and the point cloud reconstruction loss.
-As the main parts of the proposed Mixing and Disentangling task (MD), we supervise the model training by the disentanglement results via the reconstruction.
-In practise, mixing two point clouds is to randomly sample half points of two input point clouds as one mixed point cloud.
-Disentangling means to recover the two original input clouds from the mixed point cloud.
+As the target of the proposed Mixing and Disentangling task (MD), we supervise the model training via reconstruction.
 Besides, we add the intermediate embedding loss for self-supervision.
-There are many different candidates for the embedding loss.
-In this work, without loss of the generality, we select the contrastive learning to verify the compatibility of the proposed method to different losses instead of pursuing the best performance.
-Next, we will describe the two optimizing objectives with details.
+There are many candidates for embedding loss.
+In this work, without loss of generality, we select contrastive loss to verify the compatibility of the proposed method instead of pursuing the best loss.
+Next, we describe the two objectives.

-\textbf{Reconstruction loss.} Reconstructed point clouds can be obtained from the embedding vector $f$ and the conditional coordinates $C_{coord}$.
-The decoding process can be noted by $\hat{s}=D(f, C_{coord})$, where $D$ represents the decoder.
-We apply Chamfer distance to measure the distance between two point clouds.
+\textbf{Reconstruction loss.} We apply Chamfer distance to measure the distance between the original point clouds $s$ and the reconstructed one $\hat{s}$.
 As Eq.~\ref{chamfer sistance} shows, the distance is a symmetric function.
-Since we could not know the exact matching between two point sets, the Chamfer distance accumulates one sub-optimal but effective distance between the closest points in both the source and target point cloud. $||\cdot||_2$ denotes the L2 distance between two points.
-The reconstruction loss can be formulated as:
+Since we could not know the exact matching between two point sets, the Chamfer distance accumulates one sub-optimal but effective distance between the closest points in both the original and reconstructed point cloud.
+The reconstruction loss can be formulated as: { \abovedisplayskip{0.15cm} \belowdisplayskip{0.15cm}

-where $s$ represents the original point clouds before mixing and $p$ denotes the point position in $s$. $\hat{s}$ denotes the reconstructed point clouds, and $\hat{p}$ denote the points in $\hat{s}$.
-Specifically, we apply the chamfer distance as the reconstruction loss on $s$ and $\hat{s}$.
-In practise, since we mix two input point clouds, we will calculate two Chamfer losses for the two reconstructed point clouds and accumulate the losses.
+} where $p$ denotes the point position in $s$, and $\hat{p}$ denote the points in $\hat{s}$. $||\cdot||_2$ denotes the L2 distance between two points and $|\cdot|$ denotes the number of points.
+Specifically, we apply the Chamfer distance as the reconstruction loss on $s$ and $\hat{s}$.